 My favorite tool of all time, that tells you what other keywords to have in your article, is Clearscope.

 I used to use the free approach with LSIGraph but it was time consuming.
 A tool like Clearscope does all the heavy lifting.
 It scans the top ranking articles for a given keyword and tells you what keywords all of the top results have in common.
 Then it tells you to include those keywords in your article as well.

 Clearscope is quite expensive, so there are alternatives like Growthbar or Surfer SEO (the best alternative to Clearscope IMO) that you can use instead.
-I created a list of all the content optimization platforms that do this if you want to check it out.
+I created a list of all the best Clearscope alternatives if you want to check it out.

 In Clearscope, I can type in my main keyword, "best coffee tables for small spaces” and I’m presented with this:

 Now we have a list of all the top ranking articles, their content grade (a score created by Clearscope), word count, and readability grade.